-The art of inhabiting a picture
+The Art of Inhabiting a Picture

-Press release Stations, Fotografiska, Stockholm, 2018
+Press release of the exhibition "Stations", Fotografiska, Stockholm, 2018

 How do you make dreams look real and reality unreal both at the same time?
 French visual artist Noémie Goudal perfectly brings off this balancing act through realistic art of illusion that overturns the fundamental laws of nature and architecture alike.
 At first glance, her art appears to combine Böcklin’s eerie aesthetics of death, Boullée’s surrealist architectures and Bernd & Hilla Becher’s industrial brutalism.
 However, her photographs of buildings, temples and post-apocalyptic natural landscapes differ from the works of these artists in that they are extremely airy, romantic and anachronistic, and impossible to pin down in time and location as they contain no temporal or geographical markers.
 Some of the structures look like the remains of a godforsaken sect, others like spacecraft sent to Earth from a remote galaxy.